jamesmcm/jamesmcm.github.io/source/_posts/2020-05-06-a-practical-introduction-to-async-programming-in-rust.markdown

 currently the most popular.
 The other main alternative is the [async_std](https://docs.rs/async-std/1.5.0/async_std/ ) runtime.
-Note that both use the common [futures](https://docs.rs/futures/0.3.4/futures/ ) crate so you can swap async the runtime whilst keeping the same API.
+Note that both use the common [futures](https://docs.rs/futures/0.3.4/futures/ ) crate so you can swap the async runtime whilst keeping mostly the same API.

 ### Server